-Located in the heart of the central business district, Asia Society Hong Kong Center (the "Center") is situated at the Old Victoria Barracks, Former Explosives Magazine site steeped in history, cultural significance and natural beauty.
+Located in the heart of the central business district, Asia Society Hong Kong Center (ASHK) is situated at the Former Explosives Magazine of the British old Victoria Barracks in Hong Kong, a site steeped in history, cultural significance and natural beauty.

 The Hong Kong Jockey Club Hall

-On the UG level of The Entry Pavilion, behind the reception area, The Hong Kong Jockey Club Hall is a large multi-purpose function hall that can accommodate up to 240 people, banquet style, as well as provide space for lectures, seminars and receptions.
+Surrounded by natural beauty, this large multi-purpose function hall can accommodate up to 240 people, banquet style, as well as provide space for lectures, seminars and receptions.

 Joseph Lau & Josephine Lau Roof Garden

-Follow the sound of the Noble Water Feature up the exterior staircase to the stunning Joseph Lau Roof Garden.
-Standing beside Zhang Huan's Long Island Buddha, you can enjoy the contrasting scenes of lush green foilage and the urban jungle of Admiralty.
+Follow the exterior staircase to the stunning Joseph Lau & Josephine Lau Roof Garden, where you can enjoy the contrasting scenes of lush green foliage and the urban jungle of Admiralty.
 This open space allows the perfect setting for outdoor events and a leisurely stroll in the afternoon.

 Situated beneath the Hong Kong Jockey Club Hall, and flanked by the GG Block and lush hillside, this all-weather amphitheater is designed for a wide variety of outdoor performances, film screenings, and other interactive programs.

 This elbow-shaped bridge connects visitors to our heritage compound.
 On the upper deck, Yasumoto Bridge, visitors can also enjoy the stunning view of the city's landscape against lush green mountains.